Fertility: Female fertility

-According to the March of Dimes, "about 9 percent of recognized pregnancies for women aged 20 to 24 ended in miscarriage.
-The risk rose to about 20 percent at age 35 to 39, and more than 50 percent by age 42".
-Birth defects, especially those involving chromosome number and arrangement, also increase with the age of the mother.
-The March of Dimes reports "At age 25, your risk of having a baby with Down syndrome is 1 in 1,340.
-At age 30, your risk is 1 in 940.
-At age 35, your risk is 1 in 353.
-At age 40, your risk is 1 in 85.
-At age 45, your risk is 1 in 35."
+Successful pregnancies facilitated by fertility treatment have been documented in women as old as 67.

 Male fertility

 Some research suggests that older males have decreased semen volume, sperm motility, and impaired sperm morphology.
 In studies that controlled for female partner's age, comparisons between men under 30 and men over 50 found relative decreases in pregnancy rates between 23% and 38%.
 Sperm count declines with age, with men aged 50–80 years producing sperm at an average rate of 75% compared with men aged 20–50 years and larger differences exist in the number of seminiferous tubules in the testes containing mature sperm: